 I am an appraiser for fellow consultants (specialists) in the region and a Designated Supervising Medical Practitioner (for ANP/non-medical prescribing training).
 Until recently, I was educational supervisor for the palliative medicine specialty trainees in North Wales, as well as for a range of other junior doctor clinical and academic training grade posts.
 I have experience of mentoring trainees, and dealing with those in difficulty.

-I held the national position of Chair of the Wales Deanery Specialty Training Committee for Palliative Medicine for 4 years until my term expired in October 2017, and on a UK-wide basis I am a question writer for the Specialty Clinical Examination in Palliative Medicine (the knowledge-based exit examination for those sub-specialising in Palliative Medicine in the UK, and a pre-requisite for completion of specialty training).
+I held the national position of Chair of the Wales Deanery Specialty Training Committee for Palliative Medicine for 4 years until my term expired in October 2017, and on a UK-wide basis I was a question writer for the Specialty Clinical Examination in Palliative Medicine (the knowledge-based exit examination for those sub-specialising in Palliative Medicine in the UK, and a pre-requisite for completion of specialty training) until 2021.

 I am a Fellow of the UK Higher Education Academy.